subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 ## Stochastic Calculus and the Ito Integral

-- [ ] Go through the signal + noise model, as per page 15 of Oksendal's book.
-How this naturally leads to the Ito Integral.
-- [ ] dx/dt = Ax + B dW/dt equivalent to x = int(Ax dt) + int(B dW).
-The latter is the Ito integral.
-- [ ] Rough derivation of the existence proof of the Ito Integral

 Now that we have defined the Weiner Process, the next natural step is build upon this and create other random processes that use it as a building block.
 Kiyosi Ito carried out this program in the 1940s, and his first step was to define a random process $I(t)$ that could be expressed as an integral over the Weiner Process:

 $$ I(t) = \int_0^t f(s) dW(s)  $$